Mahmoud7Osman/Cleny/README.md

 Note: I Am a Beginner.
 Note: Malwares Aren't Finished Yet.
+Note: My Telegram For Questions And Help: @DigitalEagle_0

-Digle, Or Digital Eagle, A Massive Command Line Based Environment Aiming At Hacking Stuffs, (Probably This Tool is For Post Exploitation Right Now.)
+Digle, Or Digital Eagle, A Massive Command Line Based Environment Aimed At Hacking, (Probably This Tool is For Post Exploitation Right Now.)

 <h2>Digle's Tool Power</h2>